wwu-mentors/ReactSpace-Workshop/README.md

 I added 3 things to our code

-1. state property.
+1. `state` property.
 Adding this to the class will set its value when the class in constructed.

-2. On input, I added value prop equal to our state.postText.
-This will set the input's value to our state.postText.
+2. On input, I added `value` prop equal to our `state.postText`.
+This will set the input's value to our `state.postText`.

-3. Also on input, I added an onChange event.
-Everytime you type in the input onChange is called.
-We then use this.setState() to update the state.
+3. Also on input, I added an `onChange` prop.
+Everytime you type in the input `onChange` is called.
+We then use `this.setState()` to update the state.

 > Always use this.setState() to modify state.
+This insures the component always re-renders correctly.

 Optional:
-To see this working you can add the following inside render
+To see this working you can add the following inside render.
 ```javascript
 {this.state.postText}
 ```
 Then type and watch the text change.

-We now have captured the user's input into the state of our component.
+We now have captured the user's input into the `state` of our component.
 The last thing we need to do is send this import post the ReactSpace servers.
 To do this we need to add a button.
-We will also need to a createPost method.
+We will also need to a `createPost` method.

 The button Works how you would expect.
-The onClick prop calls this.createPost on click.
+The `onClick` prop calls `this.createPost` on click.

-The createPost method will send a post to the ReactSpace servers.
+The `createPost` method will send a post to the ReactSpace servers.
 This will also take in your name.
-After it sends the post, it set postText bake to empty.
+After it sends the post, it set postText back to empty.

 And yes the ReactSpace Servers are real, anything you send them will be read by people, so don't say anything bad mmmmk?